TengMCing/visage/README.md

 <img src="man/figures/README-unnamed-chunk-14-1.png" width="100%" />

-## Usage of closed form expression `CLOSED_FORM`
+## 3. Closed form expression `CLOSED_FORM`

-1. Define and evaluate a closed form expression
+3.1.
+Define and evaluate a closed form expression

 “Closed form expression” is defined as a special type of `R` expression that can replace random variables in the expression with their